Habitat: Lowland to mountain forests

 Did you know?
-Of the eight subspecies of tiger that once roamed the Earth, only five are left.
+Of the nine subspecies of tiger that once roamed the Earth, only six are left.
 The Javan, Bali and Caspian Tigers all became extinct in the twentieth century.
 In total, there are as few as 3,200 tigers left in the wild.

 Sumatran Tigers are excellent swimmers.
 When they hunt, they often chase hoofed animals into the water.
 Because of their hoofs, the animals can’t swim very well and are easier to catch.